Horbenkodev/hugo-blog/content/posts/develop-an-app-like-uber/index.md

 #### Duration: 12 weeks.
 #### Cost: $65,000.
-<a name="fin"></a>

 ## Final Thoughts
 The extreme popularity of Uber-like apps is only due to the high demand for them, which means that despite the competition, you can conquer your share of users with your offer.
-Don’t hesitate to ask us any questions you have – we will be happy to help.
+Don’t hesitate to ask us any questions you have – we will be happy to help!
-<a name="faq"></a>
-## FREQUENTLY ASKED QUESTIONS

-### How Much Does It Cost to Make an App Like Uber?
-Depending on the scope, vendor’s fee, and the number of specialists involved, the approximate cost of your Uber car service app can differ significantly.
-The estimated cost of the Uber-like apps we create is between $35,000 and $75,000 for 8–16 weeks of work.

-### How to Save Money on Uber-like App Development?
-To save money on developing an app like Uber, you can:
-* __Start with an MVP.__ A <a href="https://anadea.info/guides/what-is-mvp" target="_blank">minimum viable product</a> is a fully functional app that is only designed to solve its primary task with no side features.
-And no side features mean no side spending.

-* __Start with one native app instead of two.__ You can create an app like Uber in Android or iOS instead of both at once.
-One app will allow you to test the demand for your product and decide whether you want the one for the alternative platform or stick with the existing Uber-like app solution.
-You can always spend more money, but you can’t spend it back once you have already given it away.

-* __Choose a vendor that offers favorable conditions__, such as not paying the whole sum at once.
-At the start, we at Anadea only charge a small fee, and the rest is paid exclusively upon features completion.

-### What Are the Main Parts of Apps Like Uber?
-Essentially, for the consumer, the core principle of Uber and its clones comes down to the same sequence, i.e.:

-* Request a trip and specify the pickup point;
-* Match with the nearest driver;
-* Take a ride;
-* Pay non-cash;
-* Rate the driver and get rated by them.

-These are the main parts of apps like Uber if you are up to creating one.
-The rest of the features are built over this frame.
-The Uber model is suitable not only for ride-hailing but also for solving the problem of finding help of any kind, be it finding a nanny, a tow truck, a plumber, or a parking lot nearby.
-{{< ctabutton href="https://anadea.info/free-project-estimate" >}}Request Uber-like Development{{< /ctabutton >}}
+{{< ctabutton href='https://anadea.info/contacts' >}}Get in touch{{< /ctabutton >}}